hed95/cop-file-upload-service/README.md

 - validation
 - virus scanning
-- file conversion - if a virus is found and the file is an image or a pdf then the file is converted into a different format twice to remove the virus
+- file conversion
+  - if a virus is found and the file is an image or a pdf then the file is converted into a different format twice to remove the virus
+  - if a virus is not found and the file is a pdf then it is converted to an image for ocr
-- extracting text with ocr (for .png, .jpg, .jpeg, .jpe, .tiff, .tif, .bmp, .pnm or .jfif)
+- extracting text with ocr
+  - valid files for ocr are: for .png, .jpg, .jpeg, .jpe, .tiff, .tif, .bmp, .pnm and .jfif
 - saving into storage

-Currently S3 is supported for storage.
+  - currently S3 is supported for storage

 ## Using the API